marcus-crane/comments-to-readwise/README.md

 ![](./example.png)

-A basic Manifest v3 extension for sending Hacker News comments to Readwise as "tweets"
+A basic Manifest v3 extension for sending Hacker News and Reddit (old.reddit.com only) comments to Readwise as "tweets"

-At the moment, it's only hardcoded to work with HN but deally I'll support a bunch more sources like [Lobsters](https://lobste.rs).
+Ideally I'll support a bunch more sources in future.

 Readwise will hopefully just a "comments" category down the line instead of abusing "tweets" but it works for now.